jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-1-multiscale-introduction.md

   - Based on structure from chemistry
   - Can be categorized as some basic properties

 ## Engineering Materials
 - Metals and Alloys
   - Metallic or crystalline
   - Strong, ductile, conductive
-  - Fracture and fatigue
+  - #fracture and #fatigue
 - Ceramics, Glass, and Glass-Ceramic
-  - Ionic and covalent bonds
+  - #ionic and #covalent bonds
-  - Crystalline and amorphous
+  - #crystalline and #amorphous
-  - Strong/Hard which resists corrosion/temperature
+  - #strong / #hard which is #corrosion-resistant and #temperature-resistant
-  - Brittle
+  - #brittle
 - Polymers
-  - Covalent or chain molecules
+  - #covalent or chain molecules
-  - Cheap, lightweight and corrosion resistant
+  - Cheap, lightweight and #corrosion-resistant
-  - Weak and creep
+  - Weak and #creep
 - Composites
   - Various materials
   - Matrix fibers
   - Strong and lightweight
-  - Expensive and delamination
+  - Expensive and #delamination

 ## Ideal vs. Real Materials
 - Every material has behavior according to its constitution
-- Stress-strain for physical, solid materials
+- #stress-strain for physical, solid materials
-  - Davinci studied this (500 yrs. ago) with wire:
+  - #Leonardo-Davinci studied this (500 yrs. ago) with wire:
     - The longer wire failed at smaller loads than shorter wire of equal gage
     - **More volume = More possible void locations and growth**
   - _insert image later_

 ## What is Failure Prevention?
 - Learning from mistakes.
->"Failure is success if learned from." <cite> MH
+>"Failure is success if learned from." <cite> #Mark-F-Horstemeyer
 - Key to design

 ## How Do We Make Our Design Come Alive?
 - Design
   - Performance/Economy
   - Safety/Durability
-  - **Know the Boundary conditions.
+  - **Know the #boundary-conditions.
 Know the normal and extreme environments.**
 - Complexity
-  - State of stress: uni(bi)(tri)-axial
+  - #stress-state: uni(bi)(tri)-axial
-    - More loading directions = Higher void growth rate
+    - More loading directions = Higher #void-growth-rate
-    - >_**Opposite to [von Mises](https://en.wikipedia.org/wiki/Von_Mises_yield_criterion)**_ <cite>DK :=
+    - >_**Opposite to [von Mises](https://en.wikipedia.org/wiki/Von_Mises_yield_criterion)**_ <cite#Daniel-Kenney :=
       - Scalar value (average) of all loading directions
       - Yield point is failure criterion
       - **Failure is often past yield point**
-- Failure is not exclusively [von Mises](../engr-727-001-advanced-mechanics-of-materials/distortion-energy-theory-von-mises.md)
+- #failure is not exclusively [von Mises](../engr-727-001-advanced-mechanics-of-materials/distortion-energy-theory-von-mises.md)
-- Failure occurs when a component no longer functions as intended, which usually occurs at fracture.
+- #failure occurs when a component no longer functions as intended, which usually occurs at #fracture.
-  - Flaws and cracks exist initially
+  - Flaws and #cracks exist initially
   - Period of applied loads
   - Cyclic loadings
 - Objective
-  - *Know the modes of failure for materials*
+  - *Know the #failure-modes of materials*
   - Relationship between mechanical behaviors

 ## Selection of Materials
 >"Never assume a material behaves as intended." <cite> MH